PDrifting/CBookDraft/book.markdown

 padding in TFooBar  = 4
 ```

-Each of the values displayed by the example program above, short of the addresses, are measured in bytes.
-If we recall back in the early part of this text, we had a table of Integer and Float Types and their associated byte/bitwidths.
+Each of the values displayed by the example program above, short of the addresses, is measured in bytes.
+If we recall back in the early part of this text, we had a table of Integer and Float Types and their associated byte/bit widths.
 All the base types in this case should show the corresponding matching byte requirements.
 The exception in this case is the f80 which was mapped from long double.
 It shows 16 bytes being used, however, it should be known that only 10 bytes will ever be used according to the C Standard for precision.
 Some padding has taken place.
-This is a good way to figure out what your bitwidths will be for given types in the future if you're unsure of your given limitations on a given platform, architecture or under a given operating system.
+This is a good way to figure out what your bit widths will be for given types in the future if you're unsure of your given limitations on a given platform, architecture, or under a given operating system.

-The other section of the output deals with the sizeof a struct and it's members.
+The other section of the output deals with the sizeof a struct and its members.
 As shown in this case, the C Standard dictates that the compiler for memory alignment can add padding.
 In this case the 100 elements that we declared for TFooBar.foo, created a gap filled by padding of 4 bytes.
 Despite the struct having a sizeof 112, the members of TFooBar only actually use 108 bytes in total.
 These are useful ways to find out how your struct is using memory.
 For now, your understanding is unlikely to take advantage of what all this means, but this is strictly for exposure to how you can determine these things later when you need to.

-Finally, we have the malloc and free that didn't really have any side-effects or purpose in this code, other than to show why we needed to cover sizeof.
+Finally, we have the malloc and free that didn't have any side-effects or purpose in this code, other than to show why we needed to cover sizeof.
 We will be covering proper use of malloc and free later.
-For now we're going to tie up our basics on pointers and continue on to Functions.
-Pointers were needed in basic understanding so we could continue on to the next part of our programming understanding.
+For now we're going to tie up our basics on pointers and continue to Functions.
+Pointers were needed in basic understanding so we could continue to the next part of our programming understanding.

 ## Part 6: Introduction to Functions

 It has taken a bit longer than normal to get to this part, but one of the purposes of the order of this text is to make sure we are not covering anything without first knowing or having exposure to the base concepts prior.
 Functions are a very useful feature of programming.
-They allow splitting up code, creating sections that are reusable, or just in general grouping code by purpose for what it does.
+They allow splitting up code, creating reusable sections, or just in general grouping code by purpose for what it does.
 Let's dive into some examples and cover some basics.

 #### Example 1:
 Basic program with output, showing how to create and call a Function from main.